Requirements for Graduation

 Students may request that an administrative dean notify faculty members about prolonged absences due to serious health problems.
 Such problems must be verified by Student Health Services.
 Students should consult an administrative dean immediately if non-health-related obligations will force them to miss several classes.
 Single or brief absences should be discussed by the student and faculty member without necessarily contacting the student’s administrative dean.

 Progress toward degree typically requires the successful completion of a minimum of 4.00 course credits per semester.
 Class standing is determined by the number of credits earned.
 A student’s initial class year and expected graduation date may be changed if progression toward degree is interrupted by leaves of absence, course failures, course withdrawals or reduced course loads.

-In order to achieve junior class standing, a student must successfully complete 14 course credits.
-To qualify for senior standing, a student must successfully complete 22 course credits.
+In order to achieve junior class standing, a student must successfully complete 4 semesters and a minimum of 14 course credits.
+To qualify for senior standing, a student must successfully complete 6 semesters and a minimum of 22 course credits.